LAKSHYAJAIN16/28bot/README.md

 # 28 (Twenty-Eight) ISMCTS Bot

-The only way to beat my grandfather at 28 (an indian card game) was to create a strong, modular AI built around an incomplete monte carlo search tree.
+### AI designed to beat my grandfather at 28 (it was the only way).
+28bot is a strong, modular AI built that uses an incomplete monte carlo search tree and a neural network.

 ### Highlights
-- Conservative, human-like bidding with two-stage suit evaluation and multiprocessing.
+- Conservative, human-like bidding with accurate two-stage evaluation and multiprocessing.
 - Precomputation pipeline that precomputes the ideal bids for certain hands (canonization that takes total permutations down to just ~2k)
 - Enhanced Monte Carlo Search Tree that is void-aware (keeps track of the cards not played yet), and is information imperfect (AI does not know the cards that the other players have)
 - Optional long-horizon “long_bias” search mode for better trump timing and resource conservation, reward structure designed to mimic human play.